 eBay postal rates tables

-I remember once listing a kid’s ride-on car with free shipping and within minutes.
-The first sale came through from the Northern Territory.
+I remember once listing a kid’s ride-on car with free shipping and within minutes the first sale came through from the Northern Territory.
 Now, that was a $400 lesson, but that’s another story for another day.
-Now, with the latest eBay postal rates tables, you can set up now, to a hundred different zones.
+Now, with the latest eBay postal rates tables, you can set up to a hundred different zones.
 And offer free shipping in whatever areas you choose, and even more importantly, you can charge customers in the other zones.
 Whatever amount you choose.

 Free shipping through eBay postal rates table

 Yes, it’s a bit of a pain to set up the rates tables but it’s well worth it.
 You’ll find most of your competition won’t bother.
-Now, using the postal rates tables.
-Can set up eBay free shipping in just a few zones, and charge different amounts for all the other zones.
-And You can also totally exclude zones that you, or your supplier, or your shipping company doesn’t ship to.
+Now, using the eBay postal rates tables, you can set up eBay free shipping in just a few zones, and charge different amounts for all the other zones.
+And you can also totally exclude zones that you, or your supplier, or your shipping company doesn’t ship to.
 You can also have up to, now, 20 different rates tables.
-So can set up different rates tables for different areas, different warehouses, and or different courier companies.
+So can set up different rates tables for different areas, different warehouses, and/or different courier companies.

-eBay rates table is useful for eBay dropshipping
+eBay postal rates table is useful for eBay dropshipping

 If you’re shipping your goods from say Sydney, you won’t be too, you’re using a warehouse in Sydney.
 Want to just ship from Sydney to Brisbane to say Melbourne, you’ve only got to budget in the price of that.
 You don’t have to you know, budgeting sucking eggs to ship it to these other remote places.
 An example is if you’re shipping from say Sydney.
 Don’t need to budget for some buyer who’s getting free shipping from the back of Darwin.
 This means that you can be much more aggressive on pricing out.
 Say the Eastern seaboard, if that’s where your warehouse or the warehouses that you’re shipping from.